Microsoft debuts five new fonts in a death match to rule Office

 The contenders

 If you do study the fonts more closely, you’ll see differences.
-Tenorite, Birdstadt and Grandview, in particular, home in on traditional modernism.
+Tenorite, Bierstadt and Grandview, in particular, home in on traditional modernism.
 That means the letters share relatively restrictive geometries, designed with the goal of being as undifferentiated as possible.
 The circles of Os and Qs are identical, as are the loops in Rs and Ps.
 The goal of these fonts is to be built upon a perfect, replicable design system.
 And in this regard, they are beautiful.

 Skeena and Seaford, on the other hand, work in a bit more character.
 Skeena plays with line thickness to embrace asymmetry in letters such as X. Seaford quietly rejects the strictest modernism, adding tapering to many glyphs.
 That means every letter looks a bit different.
 The quirkiest character is Skeena’s k, which has the upper loop of an R.